 Gender - Since women live longer than men on average, they pay less for insurance than a similar man would, other things being equal.
 In New Hampshire, the percentage of the population that’s female is 50.6%, and the percentage that’s male is 49.4%.
 In the US as a whole, women are 50.8% of the population, and men are 49.2% of the population.

-Lifestyle & Hobbies - People who engage in adventure sports or who have potentially dangerous hobbies will pay more for insurance, other things being equal, than those who don’t.
+Lifestyle & Hobbies - People who engage in adventure sports or who have dangerous hobbies will pay more for insurance.

 Marital Status - Research shows that on average, married people live longer and are healthier than similar single people.
 So, if you’re married, you can get a modest discount on life insurance.
-According to the most recent data available from the US Census, in New Hampshire in 2009, the rate of marriage for people over 15 was 32.2 per 1,000 people, the rate of divorce was 19.7 per 1,000 people, and the rate of widowhood was 11.2 per 1,000 people.
+The US Census reports that the rate of marriage for people over 15 was 32.2 per 1,000 people in 2009.
+The rate of divorce was 19.7 per 1,000 people.
+And the rate of widowhood was 11.2 per 1,000 people.

-Occupation - People with hazardous jobs like logging and fishing will pay more for insurance than someone with a less dangerous, mundane office job, other things being equal.
+Occupation - People with hazardous jobs like logging and fishing will pay more for life insurance.
 The most common job in New Hampshire, proportionally, is a plastic and metal worker.

 As of 2013, the national average rate of smoking was 19%.
 To compare to the most recent data available, in 2014, approximately 16.2% of New Hampshire adults smoked cigarettes – about 171,000 adults.

-Value of Policy - It shouldn’t come as a huge surprise that one of the largest, if not the largest contributing factor, to a policy’s rates is the value of the policy.
+Value of Policy - One of the largest, if not the largest contributing factor, to a policy’s rates is the value of the policy.
 As with anything, you get what you pay for; the more protection that you purchase, the more you pay.